cpury/cpury.github.io/_posts/2017-08-09-learning-math.md

 Remember we want to look at the strings as sequences.
 The RNN will not see the input string as a whole, but one character after the other.
 It will then have to learn to remember the important parts in its internal state.
 That means we need to convert each input and output string into vectors first.
+Let's also add an "end" character to each sequence so the neural network can learn when a sequence is finished.
+I'm using the (invisible) '\0' character here.

 We do this by encoding each character as a one-hot vector.
 Each string is then simply a matrix of these character-vectors.
 The way we encode is quite